My Default Apps - 2023

 • Launcher: Raycast

-• Presentations: Keynote if I work alone, Microsoft PowerPoint if I collaborate with coworkers.
+• Presentations: Keynote if I work alone and (unfortunately) Microsoft PowerPoint if I collaborate with coworkers.

 • Photo Library: iCloud